Shopify/polaris/.github/ISSUE_TEMPLATE/NEW_COMPONENT.md

 Example:
 >Icons are used to {visually communicate core parts of the product and available actions}.
 They can {act as wayfinding tools} to help merchants {more easily understand where they are in the product, and common interaction patterns that are available}.

+## Required components

+This section is optional.
+Use only to clarify that this component is dependent upon another component.

+Example:
+>The {x} component depends on the {y} component.

 ## Examples

 Description of example (clearly differentiate examples from each other):